 1) Preheat oven to 375°

-2) Roast the 10 campari tomatoes and bell pepper separately.
-Cut the tomatoes into wedges first and flavor with olive oil and salt
+2) Roast the 10 Campari tomatoes and bell peppers separately.
+Cut the tomatoes into wedges first, and flavor with extra virgin olive oil and salt

 3) Place the tomatoes in the oven and roast for 30 minutes

-4) While the tomatoes are roasting, wrap one bell pepper (washed and whole), garlic, olive oil and garlic in aluminum foil.
-Don’t wrap to tightly.
+4) While the tomatoes are roasting, wrap one bell pepper (washed and whole), garlic cloves, and olive oil in aluminum foil.
+Don’t wrap too tightly.

 5) Roast the bell pepper for 20 Minutes and then remove.
 Allow to cool before opening the foil

-6) Remove, discard the skin from the tomatoes and the bell pepper.
+6) Remove and discard the skin from the tomatoes and the bell pepper.
 It’s a very easy process, trust me.

-7) Place the tomatoes and bell pepper in a blender (including the ginger, garlic and any juices from the roasting).
+7) Place the tomatoes and bell pepper in a traditional blender (including the ginger, garlic, and any juices from the roasting).
 Blend until smooth.

-8) In a small saucepan, gently add the tomato mixture and let it on low heat
+8) In a stainless steel soup pot, gently add the tomato mixture and let it cook on medium-low heat.
+Optionally, you can add 2 Tablespoons of butter first.

 10) Heat on medium to low heat for 15 minutes.